amanbhatt97/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-The Movie Recommendation System is a machine learning-based web application that suggests similar movies based on user input using cosine similarity.
-It uses content-based filtering for recommending movies.
+The Movie Recommendation System is a machine learning-based web application.
+It uses a powerful algorithm known as **cosine similarity** to analyze the relationships between movies.
+By comparing key attributes and features of movies in our database, we can identify similarities and recommend films that are likely to resonate with your tastes.

 ## Table of Contents